kwesikwaa/ToyShop-frontend-Flutter/README.md

 This is a personal e-commerce playground to for my 3D works.

-Frontend is built with flutter and utilises Hive for loal persistnce and ValueNotifier for state management
+Frontend is built with flutter and utilises Hive for loal persistnce and ValueNotifier for state management.

 PayStack(a stripe company) for Payment